-I am a Visiting Assistant Professor at Northeastern University in Boston.
-I hold an MFA from UCLA (2010) and am a PhD candidate in Visual Studies at SUNY Buffalo (2018).
-My dissertation, Operation Mosaic: Informational Mosaics in Art and Intelligence Practices, analyzes the metaphors and conceptions of data and information used by intelligence analysts and in practice-based artistic research projects that deal with the surveillance state.
+My dissertation, Operation Mosaic: The Impact of Visual and Linguistic Representation on Intelligence Practices, analyzes the metaphors and conceptions of data and information used by intelligence analysts and in practice-based artistic research projects that investigate the surveillance state.

 I have exhibited and presented on my work internationally at venues including including Ars Electronica (Linz), New Media Gallery (Zadar), NeMe (Cypress), Media Art History (Krems), ADAF (Athens), and the Centro Cultural de España (México).
 My research has been published in Big Data & Society, Visual Resources, Leuven University Press and Leonardo.
 My projects have been funded by Science Gallery Dublin, Science Gallery Detroit, the Puffin Foundation, and the NEoN Festival.